What is the Frozen Ever After Ride At Epcot REALLY Like?

 5. Plan your entrance

-Epcot has so many entrances, I doubt even the employees know all the names.
+Epcot has a couple of entrances.
 But if you want to be the first one in line for the Frozen ride, you need to use the International Gateway.
-It is the closest gateway to Norway Pavilion because it is the entrance to the World Showcase.

-What to Know Before You Go
+What to Know Before You Go Epcot

 Now that you know what to expect on the Frozen ride at Epcot, let’s go through a few of the most commonly asked questions.